You Can Be Anything You Want (But What Does The Black Community Need)?

 Whether coming from a successful black person, a role model, parent, or mentor we often hear the phrase, “I tell my children that they can be anything they want to be.”

-African Americans work hard, yet nearing 60 years after the 20th century civil rights movement, our level of representation in many occupations lags severely behind our percentage of the general population.
-This blog uses data and opinions to request that we add more specific details to the titles statement.
+African Americans work hard, yet nearing 60 years after the 20th-century civil rights movement, our level of representation in many occupations lags severely behind our percentage of the general population.
+This blog uses data and opinions to request that we add more specific details to the title statement.

 American history shows that between Jim Crow and Affirmative Action many African American homes motivated their children to pursue careers to serve our overall community needs.
 The plan was to break down remaining racial barriers for a wider pathway for our future through our youth.
 My uncle became a doctor for this reason.
 He realized professional enjoyment for three basic reasons,

 1. It provided income to raise his family.

 2. It increased availability to help heal people (especially blacks) through medicine and healthcare.